maximilianh/multiSub/README.md

     ./multiSub convDir mySeqs mySub -f ncbi,gisaid

-## Unusual cases

-Mixing different file types: with the convDir command, you can merge datasets in different formats, e.g. you can mix GISAID and NCBI data or mix different table formats.
-Fields that exist in one input file, but not in the others, will be set to the empty string.
+## Legal meta annotation table field names (columns) and what happens to their data

+There are four types of possible field names for the meta data:

+1) the minimal ones: "isolate", "date" and "location"
+2) the following GISAID field names: covv_collection_date, covv_virus_name, covv_location, covv_assembly_method, covv_coverage, covv_seq_technology
+3) NCBI source tags, listed here: https://www.ncbi.nlm.nih.gov/WebSub/html/help/genbank-source-table.html
+4) the NCBI Structured comment field names: "Assembly Name", "Assembly Method", "Genome Coverage", "Sequencing Technology", see: https://www.ncbi.nlm.nih.gov/genbank/structuredcomment

+You can also rename any of your own input fields with other names but similar content to the NCBI names using the name mapping table in the configuration statement "metaFieldMap".
+See the sample config file https://hgwdev.gi.ucsc.edu/~max/multiSub/config

-## Manual NCBI uploads
+## Submission as a manual NCBI upload

 Go to https://submit.ncbi.nlm.nih.gov/subs/genbank/, create a new submission and when prompted, upload the ncbiSeqsAndSource.fa file.
-The file contains both the sequences and the source tags, so you should not have to do anything else, just click the "Continue" buttons.
+The file contains both the sequences and the source tags, so you should not have to do anything else, just click the "Continue" buttons a few times in the assistant.

+Check the box "ignore errors" on the NCBI website, so you don't have to worry about sequences that NCBI thinks are invalid, these will simply be skipped.

-If you receive an email with error messages some times later, you can download the error report file and provide it via --skipFile to "multiSub conv".
+If you forgot the check this box, and you receive an email with error messages later and a rejected submission, you can download the error report file and provide it via --skipFile to "multiSub conv".
 Any sequences with errors will then be skipped.
-This will create a new ncbiSeqsAndSource.fa file which you can upload.
-However, you can also check the box "ignore errors" during the submission so you do not have to worry about skipping the sequences with errors.
+This will create a new ncbiSeqsAndSource.fa file which you can upload again.
+But the skip checkbox is easier.

-## Manual ENA uploads
+## Submission as manual ENA uploads

 Go to https://www.ebi.ac.uk/ena/submit/sra/#newSubmission-sequenceChoice-start.

 TODO.

-## Automated Genbank uploads
+## Submission as automated Genbank uploads

 Request an FTP username and password from gb-admin@ncbi.nlm.nih.gov